dansjack/aircal-md/README.md

 </table><br  />
 This calendar...
 - Trims any leading/trailing whitespace from each table cell
-- Replaces links to GitHub issues with shorter text (e.g. #42)
+- Shortens link text (e.g. Link to a GitHub Issue would just state the number, like #42)
 - Aligns all table data to the left

 ### Development plans